WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

     > Portland:   172.16.40.0/24
     >

-11. Given the assigned IP range of 172.16.53.0/24 – 172.16.60.0/24 for wireless clients, which subnets will you use for the Houston, Mexico City, and Portland offices?
+11. Given the assigned IP range of 172.16.53.0/24 to 172.16.60.0/24 for wireless clients, which subnets will you use for the Houston, Mexico City, and Portland offices?

     > **Answer**: Answers will vary.
 One possible option is:
     >